 By connecting Paris, Brussels, Hamburg and Berlin on a single night-time route, the cooperative is consolidating its strategy of prioritizing the launch of long-distance routes with high load factor potential, capable of achieving economic equilibrium without permanent subsidies.

-Initially announced for June 2026 from Brussels and Amsterdam, the line has been postponed to September, and will initially start only from Brussels.
+The first departure is scheduled for September 9, 2026.
+Sales will open on March 17, 2026.
+Initially announced for June 2026 from Brussels and Amsterdam, the route has been postponed to September, and will initially start only from Brussels.

 Here are the times revealed on the European Sleeper website: